-This course leads into Years 11 and 12 General Material and Technology - Wood or Metal, Engineering Studies and Design.
-Students will develop skills working with various types of materials, such as wood, polymers and metals.
+This course leads into Years 11 and 12 General Material, Design and Technology - Wood or Metal, Engineering Studies and Design.
+Students will develop skills working with various types of materials, including wood, polymers, and metals.
 Students will also engage in using various systems and applications related to Technical Graphics.
-Design work will be manual and computer-based to give students a developed understanding of design fundamentals.
+Design work will be a combination of manual and computer-based tasks to provide students with a comprehensive understanding of design fundamentals.
 Students will develop skills to design and plan their practical tasks and will have the opportunity to use different production methods to construct their designs.
 They will also learn how to use a range of woodwork and metalwork machines to help them complete their projects.